apoorvaanand1998/apoorvaanand1998.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: And why I decided to blog
+subtitle: And why I decided to blog.
 ---

 My name is Apoorva Anand.
 I don't want to define myself with the qualities I currently have.
 Why?
 Probably because I'm embarrassed of them.